user8193922/user8193922.github.io/_posts/2022-08-20-Twentieth.md

 I just feel lost.
 I don't know what I like.
 I feel like I haven't discovered something I'm passionate about.
 I don't like coding.
 I just view it as a tool to accomplish other things.
 I'm not crazy about physics, but I'd say I like it more than CS.
 Math is OK with me, but I'm not too crazy over it.
 I like math more than the other two.
 But forget about all the future career hopes, I just feel lost in general.

 I miss my grandfather.
 I wish I could have took oneo year off from school and just spent time with him.
+Wish I could have went to college there.
 I'll really go the rest of my life without knowing that I made a connection with him.
 The only thing I will know is that I didn't try to make a connection with him.
 I really wonder if he remembers me.
 What I meant to him, if anything.

 i just feel hopeless in so many things I do nowadays.
 I know I have college in a month, but it's just not at the forefront of my mind.
 I feel like I could die right now and